The Next Cam Newton? Here's Why Ron Rivera Compares Malik Willis To Former MVP

 Malik Willis

-Based off his comments from the NFL's Scouting Combine, Rivera might have a favorite when on the clock.
-That would be Liberty's Malik Willis, who seems to be emmergining as the new consensus No. 1 quarterback of the 2022 class.
+Based on his comments from the NFL's Scouting Combine, Rivera might have a favorite when on the clock.
+That would be Liberty's Malik Willis, who continues to move up draft boards as potentially the consensus No. 1 quarterback of the class.

 The Next Cam Newton?
 Here's Why Ron Rivera Compares Malik Willis To Former MVP